MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-register-app.md

 # Tutorial: Register a Python web app with the Microsoft identity platform

-This tutorial series demonstrates how to build a Python web app and prepare it for authentication using the Microsoft Entra admin center.
-You'll use the [Microsoft Authentication Library for Python](/entra/msal/python/) library to authenticate your app with your Microsoft Entra ID tenant.
-Finally, you'll run the application and test the sign-in, call a protected API, and sign-out experiences.
+This tutorial series demonstrates how to build a Python web app that signs in users and calls a protected web API.
+You use the [Microsoft Authentication Library for Python](/entra/msal/python/) library to authenticate users in your Microsoft Entra ID tenant.
+Finally, you'll run the app to sign-in, call a protected API, and sign out users.

-In this tutorial, you'll;
+In this tutorial, you:

 > [!div class="checklist"]
-> * Register a web application in the Microsoft Entra admin center, and record its identifiers
+> * Register a web app in the Microsoft Entra admin center and record its identifiers
 > * Define the platform and URLs
 > * Create a client secret for the web app
 > * Grant permissions to the web app to access the Microsoft Graph API